aaronshaver/beautify-sheet-for-google-sheets/README.md

 # RepairFormat for Google Sheets 1.0

-This is a simple script which strips special formatting from a Google Sheet, and then applies new formatting (per a preferences object) to the sheet.
+This script strips special formatting from a Google Sheet, and then applies new formatting (per a preferences object) to the sheet.

 Why use it?